top of page

 Food Pantry

-The Food Pantry distributes food every Saturday morning from 9 - 11 am and Wednesdays from 5 - 7 pm, May thru mid-November.
+The Food Pantry distributes food every Saturday morning from 9 - 11 am.
 Typically, the Pantry serves between 700 - 800 individuals a week.
 Clothing from the Community Clothing Closet is distributed on the 3rd and 4th Saturdays during the same hours as the Food Pantry.

 Are you in need of food and can't make it on Saturdays?
 Please click here and type your address to find other food pantries in our area and their hours of operation.